Welcome to Serena Service Manager 5.1.

 Please note the following important information:

-- On-premise customers: Before you install this release, you must install and configure SBM 10.1.4.1 or higher as described in the SBM Installation and Configuration Guide.
-For SBM 10.1.4.1 installations, it is also highly recommended that you apply SBM 10.1.4.1 Hotfix 1.
+- On-premise customers: Before you install Service Manager 5.1, you must install and configure SBM 10.1.3.1 or higher as described in the SBM Installation and Configuration Guide.

 - Service Manager is available in English only.